Skatteetaten/mva-meldingen/docs/kompensasjon_eng/forretningsregler/index.md

 ** Line 8 - Severity **: This is the severity if the validation fails.
 The following severity levels are defined : AVVIKENDE_SKATTEMELDING (anomalous VAT return), UGYLDIG_SKATTEMELDING (invalid vat return)

-##Detailed Specification of the rules
+## Detailed Specification of the rules - Under construction

 ```kotlin